DevelopIntelligenceBoulder/node-azure/README.md

 # node-azure
 So you want to run Node inside of Azure and you are a Mac developer.
 Let's take a look at what you need to do to get your website up and running.
+At [DevelopIntelligence](http://www.developintelligence.com) we have begun thinking through what it will take to make this work...

 ## Create Microsoft and Azure accounts
 1. Hit up [Microsoft Azure's site](https://azure.microsoft.com/en-us/)